olitrussle/blog/_posts/2017-04-19-trussle-stories-the-teacher.md

 > _"I’d recommend Trussle to anyone.
 My experience was so much better than with the traditional broker I turned to first - I was kept informed the whole way.
 As a first time buyer, with something as important as your mortgage, that’s all you want."_

 Pleased we could help you, Jeni!
 Many other Trussle customers have left their own reviews [here](https://uk.trustpilot.com/review/trussle.com "Trustpilot").

+### Find out how much you could afford in 60 seconds
+See how much you could afford to spend on a home with our clear and simple [affordability calculator](https://apply.trussle.com/affordability-calculator?utm_source=blog&utm_medium=get-started-cta&utm_campaign=170503).